Vijaisai/final-year-projrct/README.md

 Data Pre-processing : Conversion of RGB images to Grayscale images.
 Conversion to grayscale images are done to improvement in testing accuracy.

 Data Augmentation : Rotation, Zooming, Shearing, Horizontal and Vertical Flip are done on images of all classes.
-Data augmentation is done for balancing the classes with equal number of images.
+Data augmentation is done for balancing the classes with equal number of images .

 Training the model by using CNN layers.
 We have used 3 convolutoinal & max pooling layer, A dropout, Dense and a Fully Connected Layer.